travigd/documentation/dotnet-api/3.0.0/reading-events.md

 ```

 <span class="note">
-These methods also have an additional optional prarmater which allows you to specify the `UserCredentials` to use for the request.
+These methods also have an additional optional parameter which allows you to specify the `UserCredentials` to use for the request.
 If none are supplied, the default credentials for the <code>EventStoreConnection</code> will be used (See <a href="./connecting-to-a-server/#user-credentials">Connecting to a Server - User Credentials</a>).
 </span>

 ## StreamEventsSlice

-The reading methods for individual streams each return a `StreamEventsSlice`, which are immutable.
+The reading methods for individual streams each return a `StreamEventsSlice`, which is immutable.
 The available members on StreamEventsSlice are:

 <table>
     <thead>